frostbitten/UFPlugin-MarkdownParser/README.md

 **By [Matthew Seremet](https://github.com/frostbitten)**

 This UserFrosting plugin offers the ability to parse markdown with a simple twig filter.
-Parseing is taken care of by cebe's [markdown library](https://github.com/cebe/markdown).
+Parsing is taken care of by cebe's [markdown library](https://github.com/cebe/markdown).

 ## Installation